 Hand tools:

-Hand tools must be used with care and only when safety glasses are being worn.

-- Diagonal cutters in particular can create tension on the wires during the cutting process, ejecting the loose wire, so please use special care. - Powered cutting tools (e.g., drills, "Dremels") should not be used in the ERB126 and ERB127 labs.
-Use the designated Makerspace areas that are designed to handle the additional safety requirements and dust inhalation hazards instead.
+- Hand tools must be used with care and only when safety glasses are being worn. - Diagonal cutters in particular can create tension on the wires during the cutting process, ejecting the loose wire, so please use special care.